Lee J. Strang

 Secretary: Sandra Garcia; 419.530.2878

-Professor Lee J. Strang joined the faculty in 2008 and was granted tenure in 2010, and was named Director of Faculty Research in 2014.
+Professor Lee J. Strang joined the faculty in 2008, was granted tenure in 2010, and was named Director of Faculty Research in 2014.
 Before that, he was a visiting Professor at Michigan State University College of Law and an Associate Professor at Ave Maria School of Law.
 A graduate of the University of Iowa, where he was Articles Editor of the Iowa Law Review and Order of the Coif, Professor Strang also holds an LL.M. degree from Harvard Law School.

 Prior to teaching, Professor Strang served as a judicial clerk for Chief Judge Alice M. Batchelder of the U.S. Court of Appeals for the Sixth Circuit.
 He was also an associate for Jenner & Block LLP in Chicago, where he practiced in general and appellate litigation.